studioml/studio/docs/hyperparams.rst

 Hyperparameter search
 =====================

-This page describes facilities that TensorFlow Studio provides for hyperparameter search and optimization.
+This page describes facilities that StudioML provides for hyperparameter search and optimization.

 Basics